 The family behind Glenfiddich single malt and Hendrick's gin has bought Drambuie, the whisky liqueur fabled to have been concocted by Bonnie Prince Charlie.

-William Grant & Sons, one of Scotland's few whisky makers still in family ownership, announced it had bought the Highlands liqueur to bring the to “an entirely new generation of consumers”.
+William Grant & Sons, one of Scotland's few whisky makers still in family ownership, announced it had bought the Highlands liqueur to bring the brand to “an entirely new generation of consumers”.

 Earlier reports claimed that the Drambuie brand was expected to be sold for £100m, but William Grant declined to reveal the sale price.